prabses/glc-bed-grading-system-v2/TEMPLATE MASTERFILE/Sheet_Structure_Guide.md

 ### **What Users Monitor**

 **Check MASTER_DATA sheet:**
-- View all template assignments
+- View all template subjects
 - Filter by School Year, Grade Level, Section, Subject, or Teacher
 - See who created each template and when
 - Click Template Link to open templates directly